 Because I chose only to work in the Public Sector, my employers were all very supportive, allowing me time off to go to medical appointments.
 However, the emotional support I had was much more important.
 Another ‘Life-Goal’ I imposed on myself was to have a loving marriage and family.
 I was very fortunate I got married before I began my career, because working full-time eclipsed everything else in my life.
 I convinced my Wife to move to Birmingham, which she found as difficult as I found it thrilling.
 I don’t know how, but I’m so thankful that my marriage has outlasted my career.

 Doing anything with a disability comes with ‘hidden’ costs.
 A government scheme called ‘Access to Work’, which supports disabled people either with an employer or as start-up business, paid for my taxis to work, adjustments to buildings, and even a new wheelchair after it broke spectacularly on the steep hill outside my office in Birmingham.
 Managing and submitting receipts was OK when I got used to doing it.
 Ten years after I used it, the Access to Work Scheme still exists, but has been heavily cut and capped.
 In August 2020, The Department for Work and Pensions claimed that it will be extending this scheme to support disabled workers through the global pandemic.

 How did I know when to stop?

 I didn’t.
 But working full-time was costing me.
 My taxis were in the mornings, after work I’d struggle up hills in my own time at the end of each working day.
 I was was already working from home a couple of days a month, but my request to reduce my hours was flatly denied.
 Undeterred, I asked to be referred to the Council’s Doctor.
 He read my file, asked a few questions and shocked me by recommending I retire immediately.
 I had not even suggested retirement.
 Incredulous, I told my team.
-Some told me they had been concerned about me for months.
+Some told me they were relieved as they had been concerned about my health for months.

 Was it worth it?